-Wondering how long it takes to reach Antarctica from Australia?
+Wondering how long does it takes to get to Antarctica from Australia?
 We give you the lowdown on all your options, outline the time-frames involved, and include tips on what you should consider before planning your unforgettable adventure to the end of the world.